-As you near the Falls the air suddenly becomes moist and cool, like you just walked into an airconditioned building except you are still outside.
+As you near Niagara Falls the air suddenly becomes noticeably cooler, like you just walked into an airconditioned building except you are still outside.
 Then you hear it, the thunderous roar of 168,000 cubic metres (6 million cubic ft.) of water plunging up to 57m (188ft) every minute (during summer months) from Lake Erie, into the Niagara River!
 You know then, what you are about to witness will be breathtaking – a majestic testament to the raw power and beauty of mother nature.
-The following is a two-day, Niagara Falls weekend getaway itinerary to take in all the glory of the amazing Falls from all angles.

 Niagara Falls primer